Can Light Products Make You Fat?

 Beware of light products!

 Light products offer us a version with fewer calories.
-This, however, isn’t a reason to trust ourselves and stop reading the labels carefully.
-In many occasions, the caloric reduction is due to a suppression of fats.
+This, however, isn’t a reason to trust and stop reading the labels carefully.
+On many occasions, the caloric reduction is due to a suppression of fats.
 One may then compensate for the palatability level by consuming bigger quantities and using simple sugars.

 This, added to the tendency to consume more of these types of products due to the lack of concern regarding caloric balance, which may lead to a progressive deterioration in the quality of our food.